HiddenLayerDesign/Paddle-of-Theseus/README.md

 ## Requirements
 Implementing this project will require some knowledge of electronics, prototyping, and potentially phyiscal fabrication.

-_Note: Several of the sensors in this project are old and discontinued.
+_Note: Several of the sensors in this project including the 6DoF_IMU and the SEN136B5B are old and discontinued.
 It would likely be worth extending this project to utilize sensors that are more future-proof.
 Modernizing the sensors isn't a high priority for me right now, but also would not take much effort._

 ### Software Requirements
 - [Arduino IDE](https://www.arduino.cc/en/Main/Software)